 |Ludwig van Beethoven||Violin Sonata No. 3 in E-flat major, Op.
 12 No. 3||1798|

 |Henryk Wieniawski||Variations on an Original Theme, Op.
 15||1854|

 |Sergei Prokofiev||Violin Sonata No. 2 in D major, Op.
 94a||1943|

 About the Artists

 Beyond her musical studies, Anna has a passion for teaching and mentoring.
-In the summer of 2015, Anna was hired as a full-time chamber coach at the Chamber Music Institute for Young Musicians and was rehired for a second summer in 2018.
-Anna currently teaches Yale secondary violin lessons.
+In the summer of 2015, Anna was hired as a chamber coach at the Chamber Music Institute for Young Musicians.
+Recently appointed Assistant Director of the festival, Anna strives to bring classical music to young musicians and her community.

 Born in 1996, pianist Yun Janice Lu began private lessons at the age of five and gave her first formal concert at 10.
 Four years later, she made her orchestral debut with the Taiwan Youth Orchestra.
 She has appeared in recitals as soloist in Kaohsiung City Music Hall and Jhih-De Hall in Taiwan, Europe, and North America.

 An avid chamber musician, Janice has appeared at numerous music festivals, including Walnut Hill Music Festival, Academie Internationale d’Ete de Nice, PianoTexas Festival, PianoFest in the Hamptons, Music Academy of the West, Taos Chamber Music Festival, and Four Season Chamber Music Festival.
 At the renowned [email protected] Chamber Music Festival in California, she studied with Clive Greensmith of the Tokyo String Quartet and with Gilbert Kalish, Glenn Dicterow, Erin Keefe, Paul Neubauer, and Wu Han.